 6. Smile during the phone interview.
 Believe it or not, smiling will help convey a positive, upbeat tone which nurse managers consider an asset to their staff – a vital travel nursing jobs interview tip

 7. Flexibility with dates, shifts and schedules will increase the odds of you getting the travel nursing job you want.
 Be sure to convey the fact that you have a reputation for being prompt and are familiar with team play.
 Avoid the need for specific requests for time off while on an assignment; however when they are unavoidable be sure to let your Consultant know in advance and be sure to bring this up during the phone interview.
 Be flexible and offer something in exchange such as an extra weekend or holiday shift.

 8. Always carry paper and pen with you so you can write things down.
 Asking a nurse manager to repeat his or herself during the interview may show that you’re distracted.

 9. Toward the end of the interview, verify important travel nurse job details such as start date, shift, unit, floor and length of travel nursing job assignment being offered.
 Some of these details may have changed since your consultant initially presented the travel nursing job to you.
 If the interviewer doesn’t specify, ask what the next step is in the travel nurse job interview process.
-Will the hospital being calling your American Traveler consultant for a follow up, or will they be calling you?
+Will the hospital be calling your consultant for a follow up, or will they be calling you?